akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 - A POC is not enough to ship a project, but actually the project will never be ready.
     Just ship it at some point.
 - A project without a business opportunity in mind is hard to work on.
-- I spent a lot of money and time but I have learned a lot - no ragrets
+- I spent a lot of money and time, but I have learned a lot - no ragrets
 - Procrastination sucks

 <br /><br />